FastComments/fastcomments-blog/src/content/(9-18-2023) Spam Detection Training is Now Per-Tenant.md

 As you begin to mark comments as spam/not spam, the system will transition over to use your own training set.

+### Update Sept 20 2023

+We found this setup was not ideal for everyone by default.
+Isolated Spam Training is not opt-in only.
+You can enable this in the Moderation Settings page by selecting "Isolated" in the "Spam Filter" option.

+The default is now back to "Shared" training.

 ### Live

 The training set for your tenant is now always rebuilt any time you mark a comment as spam or not spam.